Kevin Bartlett (racing driver): Racing career

 In 1987, Bartlett drove a Maserati Biturbo for World Touring Car Championship team Pro Team Italia on their visit to Australia and New Zealand.
-While the Maserati was, on paper, a strong contender, in reality the car was under developed and well off the pace and although driving with 1985 Bathurst winner Armin Hahne and ex-Formula One driver Bruno Giacomelli (who failed to qualify at Bathurst), the car only lasted 29 laps of the race.
+While the Maserati was, on paper, a strong contender, in reality the car was under developed and well off the pace and although driving with Armin Hahne and Bruno Giacomelli (who failed to qualify at Bathurst), the car only lasted 29 laps of the race.

-1988 saw Bartlett team with longtime rival John Harvey in a Bob Forbes owned Holden VL Commodore SS Group A SV in the Tooheys 1000 at Bathurst.
+1988 saw Bartlett team with longtime rival John Harvey in a Bob Forbes Racing owned Holden VL Commodore SS Group A SV in the Bathurst 1000.
 After the new car had some teething problems in practice, they would start 22nd on the grid.
 The car initially raced faster than it qualified and Harvey (who started) was soon into the top 10 and battling with the BMW M3 of Peter Brock, but was forced to pit after 20 laps with a clutch problem.
-Ultimately they would finish in 14th place, 21 laps down on the winners.
+Ultimately, they would finish in 14th place, 21 laps down on the winners.

-After another start in a privately entered Mitsubishi Starion turbo in the 1989 Tooheys 1000, Bartlett's final drive in racing was the 1990 Tooheys 1000, sharing a Holden Commodore with Russell Ingall and open wheel star Rohan Onslow, again in a car owned by the man he beat to win the 1974 Bathurst 1000, Bob Forbes.
+After another start in a privately entered Mitsubishi Starion turbo in the 1989 Bathurst 1000, Bartlett's final drive in racing was the 1990 Bathurst 1000, sharing a Bob Forbes Racing Holden Commodore VL with Russell Ingall and Rohan Onslow.

-According to Bartlett, the 1990 Tooheys 1000 nearly killed him.
+According to Bartlett, the 1990 Bathurst 1000 nearly killed him.
 The night before the race the team had bled the car's water system and unfortunately left the heater tap on which was not discovered until after the race.
 The result was that both Bartlett and Ingall suffered from dehydration with Bartlett collapsing in the pits and being placed on a drip after his driving stint (making matters worse was during his stint Bartlett knocked his water bottle over and had nothing to drink).
 Onslow, who was cross entered in the car and was the co-driver of the team's lead Commodore with Mark Gibbs, was forced to finish the race in the #13 car as neither Bartlett nor Ingall could do so.
 A couple of months after the race, Bartlett suffered a heart attack which required a quadruple bypass, effectively ending his 32-year racing career.
 His specialists put his heart attack down to the trauma he suffered during the race.

 Retirement

-In his retirement Bartlett works part-time to maintain the famous Bowden collection of historic racing cars, which includes Bartlett's Chevrolet Camaro.
+In his retirement, Bartlett works part-time to maintain the famous Bowden collection of historic racing cars, which includes Bartlett's Chevrolet Camaro.

 On 24 October 2000, Bartlett was awarded the Australian Sports Medal for his motor racing achievements.